A Review of Solid Edge Wiring and Harness Design

 Back when Siemens PLM acquired Mentor, it was fairly obvious that there would be integration between the electrical and electronic design tools and the mechanical design tools.
 With this release, we’re starting to see that come to fruition.
 However, this new software application isn’t just something to wave your hands at and move on.
 There are some truly interesting new capabilities here.

 I know.
 I know.
 Understanding how a software application works isn’t as interesting as what the software application does.
 But in this case, it is important to discuss this side of things first because there are some important implications.
 So, let’s hit those first.

 - New Application, Established Foundation: In the small and medium business space, Mentor has offered VeSys solution for designing electrical systems.
-This, in fact, is the core of Solid Edge Wiring and Harness Design offering.
+This, in fact, is the core of the Solid Edge Wiring and Harness Design offering.
 Yet, it isn’t just some reskinned application.
-It has been built from the ground up as new software.
+This offering has been built from the ground up as new software.

 Developing Schematics and Diagrams

 Fundamentally, the design of electrical systems occurs in diagrams and schematics.
 The majority of the capabilities of the Solid Edge Wiring and Harness Design solution fit squarely in this space.
 Now, solutions to design electrical systems have been around for a long time.
 That means there is lots of functionality that is considered table stakes.
 We won’t be going through everything in the extremely long list of stuff in the tool in this post, but here are the primary capabilities and differentiators in the offering.

 - Building Diagrams: You have a starting library of roughly 1500 components that you can build upon.
 You can drag and drop those into diagrams.
 You can place connectors.
 You can route wires from pin to pin.
 All the basics are there.